gitrdm/madios/PCFG_OUTPUT_DEBUG_CHECKLIST.md

 - [ ] Check that `convert2PCFG()` iterates over EC nodes.

 ## 9. Summary
-- [ ] Confirm that EC nodes are created, counted, and output as PCFG rules.
+- [x] Confirm that EC nodes are created, counted, and output as PCFG rules with normalized probabilities.
-- [ ] If any step fails, investigate logic or migration errors in that function.
+- [x] If any step fails, investigate logic or migration errors in that function.

 ---

 **Note:**
-- The original code only created ECs for `contextSize >= 3` due to the slot loop bounds.
-The test likely passed in the original because it used a larger context size.
-- The current test uses `contextSize=3`, so the EC creation loop runs and ECs are created as intended.
-- **Recent bug:** Expanding the slot loop bounds caused out-of-bounds errors and segfaults.
-The slot loop should use the original bounds: `for(unsigned int j = 1; j < params.contextSize-1; j++)`.
-- **Premigration reference code is in `RDSGraph.cpp.master`.**
+- The PCFG output is now always in normalized probability format, not raw counts.
+All regression and test scripts should expect this format.

 **This explains why the original worked and why the suggested change is needed.**